Toyota AR engine: 2AR-FXE

 The 2AR-FXE is an Atkinson cycle variant of the 2AR-FE.
 It has the same bore and stroke, but the cams and pistons are unique.
 Only the intake valves are variable with VVT-i.
 Geometrical compression ratio is 12.5:1.

 The large valve overlap leads to a reduction in cylinder charge and reduced torque and power output, but efficiency is increased.
 This combination makes the 2AR-FXE suitable for use in hybrid vehicles, where peak torque and power demands can be met by the electric motor and battery.
 Maximum output of the engine when used in the Camry hybrid is 154 hp with 153 lbft of torque.

+The South East Asian Market 2AR-FXE engines does not have EGR systems.